jackieocham/rest-metrics-data-analysis/README.md

 ## Portfolio Project No. 1

-Purpose: to demonstrate proficient data analyst skills and usage of technical tools required for an entry-level/junior role as a data analyst.
+Purpose: to demonstrate proficient data analyst skills and usage of technical tools required for a role as a data analyst.

 Tools: MySQL, Microsoft Excel, Tableau, GitHub